WebFiori/docs/ui-package.md

 ### Setting Multiple Attributes

-If the developer would like to set the values for more than one attribute at one shot, he can use the method [`HTMLNode::setAttributes()`](https://webfiori.com/docs/webfiori/ui/HTMLNode#setAttributes).
+If developer would like to set the values for more than one attribute at one shot, he can use the method [`HTMLNode::setAttributes()`](https://webfiori.com/docs/webfiori/ui/HTMLNode#setAttributes).
 The method accespts an array that contains the values of the attributes.

 ``` php
 $node = new HTMLNode();